Automattic/wpvip-plugins-.github/README.md

 - Add them to this repository in the file path that you want them in the plugin repositories.
 - Make sure that any reusable workflows have defensive checks so that they don't break on repositories that aren't using a feature/tool.
 - Add the file name(s) to the sync workflow.

+## Who came up with this idea?

+The WP-CLI organization has a central [set of resusable workflows](https://github.com/wp-cli/.github/tree/main/.github/workflows) and synchronization workflows, so all credit goes to the WP-CLI maintainers and whoever they got the idea from.